soccershoe/JustAnotherAdmin/_posts/2020-06-25-PwshInstallModule.md

 Restart your console once more and you should be able to install anything you want at this point.
 Like `Install-Module -Name RDWebClientManagement`.

+And if that doesn't do it, you probably will need to enforce StrongCryptography for each 32 adn 64 bit versions of .net.

+`Set-ItemProperty -Path 'HKLM:\SOFTWARE\Wow6432Node\Microsoft\.NetFramework\v4.0.30319' -Name 'SchUseStrongCrypto' -Value '1' -Type DWord`

+`Set-ItemProperty -Path 'HKLM:\SOFTWARE\Microsoft\.NetFramework\v4.0.30319' -Name 'SchUseStrongCrypto'  -Value '1' -Type DWord`

+Restart once more.
+See if that does it for you.

 ![Forgetting](https://raw.githubusercontent.com/soccershoe/JustAnotherAdmin/master/images/forgetting.png)